DOJ Settlement Agreement

 In March 2011, upon advice and counsel from the Office of the Attorney General, Virginia entered into negotiations with DOJ in an effort to reach a settlement without subjecting the Commonwealth to an extremely costly and lengthy court battle with the federal government.
 On January 26, 2012, Virginia and DOJ reached a settlement agreement.
 The agreement resolves DOJ’s investigation of Virginia’s training centers and community programs and the Commonwealth’s compliance with the ADA and Olmstead with respect to individuals with intellectual and developmental disabilities.

-- The next DBHDS Settlement Agreement Stakeholder Group meeting is scheduled for:
+The next DBHDS Settlement Agreement Stakeholder Group is being held on:

 The meeting is open to the public.
 There will be an opportunity for public comment at each meeting.
 A signup sheet will be available prior to the start of the meeting.
 A limited number of copies of presentations and other handouts will be provided at the meeting; following the meeting all documents will be available on the web page listed above.